2018 GEICO 500: Final practice

 Jamie McMurray was the fastest in the final practice session with a time of 46.947 seconds and a speed of 203.975 mph.
 The practice was marred by a three-car crash on the back-straightaway that resulted in McMurray barrel rolling several times into the inside catchfence while Ty Dillon and Ryan Newman were also involved.
-“When I realized I was going to flip, I actually shut my eyes because I don't really want to see what's getting ready to happen,” McMurray said.
-“And then it just kept, it seemed like forever.
-I opened my eyes a couple times and I couldn't, I'm like I don't know if I'm going up or down or where it's going to hit next.
-So I was just thankful when it finally ... a couple of times I thought it was going to stop and it just kind of kept going.”
 McMurray's accident led to NASCAR reducing the restrictor plates from 7/8th to 55/64th of an inch.